 Joan F. Montbach

-Joan F. Montbach is an Adjunct Faculty Member at the NYU Wagner Graduate School of Public Service and worked most recently at Palladia, Inc., a large human service organization in New York City, serving as both Vice President for Policy and Communication and as Senior Advisor to the President to the President and CEO.
+Joan F. Montbach is an Adjunct Associate Professor of Public Service at the NYU Wagner Graduate School of Public Service and worked most recently at Palladia, Inc., a large human service organization in New York City, serving as both Vice President for Policy and Communication and as Senior Advisor to the President to the President and CEO.

 Montbach previously worked with the Vera Institute of Justice as a Research Associate involved on a project on Supported Employment for former substance abusers involved in the criminal justice system and later with the Victim Services Agency (now Safe Horizons) as Deputy Director of Research.